 The practice kept detailed dental care records containing information about the patients' current dental needs, past treatment and medical histories.
 The dentists assessed patients' treatment needs in line with recognised guidance.

-The practice audited patients' dental care records to check that the dentists recorded the necessary information.
+We saw the practice audited patients' dental care records to check that the clinicians recorded the necessary information.

 Effective staffing